Joey79100/trle-aod_animations/README.md

 ## 2.7.
 FLEP patches
 [FLEP patches](https://www.tombraiderforums.com/showthread.php?t=196854) are required.
 In this repository, the "official" patches have been combined with [experimental patches](https://www.tombraiderforums.com/showpost.php?p=8135620&postcount=736) from ChocolateFan.
-All these patches have been merged into a single file: [Patches.new_combined.flp](Patches.new_combined.flp).
+All these patches have been merged into a single file: [patches.2020-10-15.plus_experimental_patches.flp](patches.2020-10-15.plus_experimental_patches.flp) (the date, in YEAR-MONTH-DAY format, representing the update it is based on).

 Here are the required patches:
 - **Disable ledge climb delay**